jackrobertscott/authpack-client-190806/documents/api/Providers.md

 - id `string`: id of the provider to update.
 - name `string`: the providers name.
-- code `string`: a unique code for provider.
+- tag `string`: a unique code for provider.
 - client `string`: the oauth client id.
 - secret `string`: the oauth client secret.
 - redirect `string`: the oauth redirect url.